-KIPDA staff is ready to present Amendment 3 to the committees for consideration.
-Sponsors were given until February 1st to submit project changes.
-In addition to the project changes that are being proposed, staff is also updating the Federally required safety performance measures and targets.
+Amendment 3 to the MTP and TIP is ready for committee approval.
+Sponsors submitted new projects, project changes, and removals through February 1st.
+In addition to the projects that are being proposed, staff is also updating the Federally required safety performance measures and targets.
 The air quality conformity analysis and the public comment period have been completed.
-The Transportation Policy Committee (TPC) has been informed that no public comments were received.
+No public comments were received.